Nguthuko/Data-Science----Algorithms/README.md

 # Data-Science_Module-1--WQU----Algorithms
-The repository contains some explanation on algorithms
+The repository contains explanation on algorithms using python